Updated 6/9/21 at 8:15AM

-COVID-19 vaccinations are offered at the CCHD facility in downtown Great Falls.
-Vaccinations are by appointment only.
+If you can't make it to the walk-in clinic on June 11-12, CCHD is also offering COVID-19 vaccinations at its facility in downtown Great Falls by appointment only.
 The Pfizer, Moderna, and Johnson & Johnson vaccines are all available.

 If you wish to schedule an appointment for Pfizer, please ensure that you will be available for your second dose 21 days after your first dose; if you wish to receive Moderna, please ensure that you will be available for the second dose 28 days after the first dose.